bitcrowd/tickety-tick/README.md

 After you installed the certificate, open Safari, enable the Developer Menu in the settings, go to the developer menu and open the extension builder.
-Press the + button and add the `ticket-git.safariextension` that was build by grunt.
+Press the + button and add the `tickety-tick.safariextension` that was build by grunt.

 # ToDo